Head III

 Head III is an oil painting by Francis Bacon, one of series of works made in 1949 for his first one-man exhibition at the Hanover Gallery, in London.
-As with the other six paintings in the series, it focuses on the disembodied head of male figure, who looks out with a penetrating gaze, but is fixed against an isolating, flat, nondescript background, while also enfolded by hazy horizontal foreground curtain-like folds which seems to function like a surrounding cage.
+As with the other six paintings in the series, it focuses on the disembodied head of a male figure, who looks out with a penetrating gaze, but is fixed against an isolating, flat, nondescript background, while also enfolded by hazy horizontal foreground curtain-like folds, which seem to function like a surrounding cage.

 Head III was first exhibited in November 1949 at the Hanover in a showing commissioned by one of the artist's early champions, Erica Brausen.
 The six head paintings were painted during a short period of time, when Bacon was under pressure to provide works for the Hanover exhibition.
-Of the series, Head I, Head II, and Head VI are today seen as artistically successful, with Head VI as ground breaking, and a direct precursor to Bacon's seminal 1950s many representations of Popes.
-Head III is important in the development in that it is the first of the series in which Bacon masters the effect of the horizontal folds, and the ambiguous facial expression of the subject nears that of his Diego Velázquez's Portrait of Innocent X; his primary source for these paintings.
+Of the series, Head I, Head II, and Head VI are today seen as artistically successful, with Head VI as groundbreaking, and a direct precursor to Bacon's seminal 1950s many representations of Popes.
+Head III is important as the first of the series in which Bacon masters the effect of the horizontal folds, and the ambiguous facial expression of the subject nears that of Diego Velázquez's Portrait of Innocent X; his primary source for these paintings.

 The painting is in a private collection, having been sold at auction at Sotheby's in 2013 for £10,442,500.

 Description

 The painting measures 81 × 66 cm.
-Perhaps a portrait of Bacon's lover Eric Hall, the grisaille work depicts a bald man's head with pock-marked discolored off-white face, partially concealed by diaphanous curtains.
+Perhaps a portrait of Bacon's lover Eric Hall, the grisaille work depicts a bald man's head with pock-marked discoloured off-white face, partially concealed by diaphanous curtains.

 The face has an enigmatic expression, with his cold eyes - emphasised by bright marks of zinc white - looking out through broken pince-nez spectacles.
 This is the first occasion when the motif of broken glasses appears in Bacon's work, inspired by the image of an injured nurse in the 1925 film Battleship Potemkin.
 The open-mouthed scream of the nurse in the film would also become a theme of Bacon's work, including Head VI, and Fragment of a Crucifixion.